demudu/advanced_modeling/advanced_modeling_notes.md

 Time series data is just looking at a single thing changing over time.
 Panel data is a combination of the two.

 Examples:

 - Cost of tickets for 6 US airlines across the years 1970-1984
 - Gas prices across states between 1990 and 2010
 - Profit of financial advisors measured across years.

 There are two advantages to using panel data methods:

 1. Increased sample size
 2. Control for unobserved differences between individual subjects.

 With the airlines example, the structure is:

 - Single cross-section only has 6 observations
 - Single time-series only has 15 observations.
 - Panel data has 6 x 15 = 90 observations.

-Panel data typicall has **n cross-sections across T  periods in time** means you have nT observations.
+Panel data typically has **n cross-sections across T  periods in time** means you have nT observations.

 The advantage is that we can control for things that we cannot observe.
 Imagine that there exists some unobservable variables that we know influence our results.
 This is a concern because it is omitted variable bias.